If you have any pictures or additional information on Gruning's, please send them to BGriswold @Griswold.com.

 I have a vague recollection of playing with Billy Gruning at the beach houses in Lavalette (mid 60's).
 He was around my age-- I was born in '58.

-- My family lived at 60 Taylor Place for 11 years (1958-69),the house behind the old Grunings factory in South Orange.
+My family lived at 60 Taylor Place for 11 years (1958-69),the house behind the old Grunings factory in South Orange.
 My father worked at the Newark store.
 There is presently a bakery and/or restaurant in the original store on South Orange Avenue.
 The factory was in between my old house and the store.
 We also vacationed at Camden Avenue, Lavalette at beachhouses owned by the Grunings Family.
-I have a vague recollection of playing with Billy Gruning at the beach houses in Lavalette (mid 60's).
-He was around my age-- I was born in '58.

 Regards,